Santa Maria (building)

 The Santa Maria is a residential skyscraper in the City of Miami, Florida, United States.
 The building is located in the city's Brickell neighborhood, south of Downtown.
 The building has 51 floors and is 520 ft tall.
 The address is 1643 Brickell Avenue.
 The building is just a short distance from the Brickell Financial District.
-The building was completed in 1997, before the most recent major building boom in Miami began.
+The building was completed in 1997, before the most recent major building booms in Miami began in the 2000s and again since 2012.